 Throughout our time in Malawi, we have seen the benefits of partnership and collaboration.
 NGOs, local businesses, international investors, and government agencies are all critical to the success and durability of development initiatives.
 We see our role as one of empowerment and knowledge-sharing where local actors can begin to take on new leadership roles in their own regional development.

-We are one of a few groups offering entrepreneurship support in Malawi, and each group offers a unique perspective and specialty.
 While we focus on social impact, universities, and global resources, our partners help us leverage local structures, community support, and context-specific resources.
 Together, we are stronger.

 + What is a Development Entrepreneurship, or DE?